90's Equivalents of the 80's

 "The Hooters Girls" = "The Dallas Cowboys Cheerleaders"

 The Dallas Cowboys Cheerleaders remain without a doubt the most popular group of young ladies in the world.
 And although the Hooters Restaurant chain started in 1983, the Hooters Girls didn't become famous until the 90s.
-In fact, the Hooters Girls would probably come in a close second to the Dallas Cowboys Cheerleaders in popularity, above all those other famous cheerleading squads.
+In fact, the Hooters Girls would probably come in a close second to the Dallas Cowboys Cheerleaders in popularity, above all those other famous cheer leading squads.

 "Internet" = "BBS (Bulletin Board Service)"

-Although the BBS still exists on the internet as forums and messageboards, it is the best computer use of a modem in the 80's.
+Although the BBS still exists on the Internet as forums and messageboards, it is the best computer use of a modem in the 80's.

 "Compact disc/2000 The Mini disc" = "LP Records/Casstte tapes"